-For people who want more activity they could do snowshoeing, kayaking.
+For people who want more activity they could do kayaking.
 You usually have a guide with you to tell you what areas you can go to.
-There are areas where there may be nestings, or sometimes they’re not sure how much snowpack there is.
-They go out and pack down a bit of a trail and mark the trail where you’re going to walk.
+There are areas where there may be nestings you want to avoid.

 In your pictures you can see that the Zodiacs put you right in the water and brought you close to the animals—it looked a little bit scary.